pattrn-project/pattrn/README.md

 In the "pattrn-master" folder, go to the "js" folder, open the "config.json" file.

-**Warning** _: JSON files need straight quotation marks to work; they wont work with curly ones.
+_**Warning:** JSON files need straight quotation marks to work; they wont work with curly ones.
 Make sure the text editing application does NOT automatically replace straight quotation marks with curly ones.
 This is the case with Apple's TextEdit as used by defaut.
 In this case, before editing the config.json file with TextEdit, it is recommended to Go to TextEdit > Preferences, and untick "smart quotes", smart dashes" and "Text replacement".
 Whatever your OS and your text editing application, double-check that all quotation marks in the JSON file are straight ones!_

 In the "config.json" file, paste the URL of the published PATTRN\_Master spreadsheet (still in your cilpboard) in the "public\_spreadsheet" field.